wssimms/gssquared/Docs/Compatibility.md

 ## Ultima V

 Is now booting on IIe emulation with 128K.
 I should stick a Mockingboard in it and see if it works!
 It doesn't. ha!
 Fixed a bug in MB with new mmu routines for c1cf, still doesn't work.
+Fully implemented T2 counter and interrupt; still no dice.

 ## AppleWorks 1.3